Forensicrose/about-me/README.md

 I am a forensic scientist learning code.
 I like to go out to brunch and go to the gym.
+I like crabs.